» EWC Rules & Guidelines Aug 10, 2006 15:11:39 GMT -6 Shadow Man™, Michael Saint, and 27 more like this

 3 - It's not about the word count, its about making the words count

 4 - There is ZERO bias in the EWC

-5 - We try and be as fair as we can in voting
+5 - We try and be as fair as we can in scoring

-6 - We are open and honest with everyone, communication is very important to us
+6 - We are open, honest and transparent with everyone, communication is very important to us.

 8 - Stats show: Posting Early, Posting Shorter = Better chances of winning